uddeepta-deka/project-euler/README.md

-# project-euler
+# Project-euler
-Running repository with Project Euler solutions as python codes
+Running repository with [Project Euler](https://projecteuler.net/) solutions as python codes.
+Some trivial solutions may not be included.